Thirilian/xournal-patch/README.md

 <img width="1179" height="95" alt="image" src="https://github.com/user-attachments/assets/3a8df604-650f-474d-ae54-fe95ff4a261c" />
 <img width="1179" height="123" alt="image" src="https://github.com/user-attachments/assets/cf887d07-683f-4b07-a069-f831d6a35246" />

+## Content
+### Patch #1 : apply_paste_follow_cursor.py
+This patch will make any selected object you pasted snap to the cursor until you press left click

 ### Patch #2 : apply_txt_prefill.py
 If you select a textbox while having the Tex editor enabled, the Tex window will open, filled with the con,tent of your texttbox wrapped into "\tex{...}", wich is great in most cases but is not optimal if you wan to directly convert something you wrote in plain text with math mode in it (see example).